o3de/o3de.org/content/docs/user-guide/components/reference/terrain/surface-material-list.md

 ---
-title: Terrain Surface Material List component
+title: Terrain Surface Material List Component
-linktitle: TerrainSurfaceMaterialList
+linktitle: Terrain Surface Material List
-description: ' Open 3D Engine (O3DE) Terrain Surface Material List reference. '
+description: 'Open 3D Engine (O3DE) Terrain Surface Material List component reference.'
 weight: 100
 ---

-The **Terrain Surface Material List** defines mappings between surface types and render materials.
+The **Terrain Surface Material List** component defines mappings between surface types and render materials.
 You can use this to change the appearance of a surface type within different areas of your game.
 When you assign a material to a surface type, all the visible surfaces of that type, within the bounds of the required [Axis Aligned Box Shape](/docs/user-guide/components/reference/shape/axis-aligned-box-shape/), will adopt that material.

 ## Usage ##
-Select the surface type tag using the **SurfaceTag** pull down, then assign a material by using the open button, or by dragging from the AssetBrowser window.
+Select the surface type tag using the **SurfaceTag** drop-down menu, then assign a material by clicking {{< icon "file-folder.svg" >}} and choosing a material, or by dragging a material from the AssetBrowser window.

 ## Provider ##